nick-skriabin/commitment.nvim/readme.md

 <h1 align="center">✨commitment.nvim✨</h1>

-We all know often commits are good.
+We all know frequent commits are good.
 But we forget to do them.
 Meet commitment.nvim, a plugin that helps you always remember to commit.

 ## Features